kent-rasmussen/azt/docs/HELP_PREREQUISITES.md

   - **Record** citation forms for at least the above (largest 2-3 syllable profiles for Nouns and Verbs)

 ## Collaborate and Get Help
+- Read bugs.MD, and be ready to send in reports
 - Once you have data you want feedback on, give me permission to read your languagedepot.org repository (Settings/Members/New Member), and [send me your questions](<mailto:kent_rasmussen@sil.org?subject=Please%20help%20with%20A-Z+T>)!

 [A-Z+T]:  https://github.com/kent-rasmussen/azt